Guide to Moving With Pets (2023)

 Make Travel Arrangements

 Decide whether you will fly or drive to your destination and consider how your pet fits into those plans.
 Review the ASPCA’s travel safety tips for information about air travel and road trips with your furry friends.
-Look for pet-friendly hotels and read tips from licensed vets or seasoned travelers online.
+If you drive, look for pet-friendly hotels and read tips from licensed vets or seasoned travelers online.

-Flying can be especially tricky.
-Small pets, such as cats, guinea pigs, and hamsters, may be able to ride under your seat in the plane cabin, but you should confirm arrangements with the airline ahead of time.
-Larger pets can usually ride in the cargo hold in a USDA-approved shipping crate.
-Either way, it’s important to review the airline’s policies carefully and book a direct flight if possible.
+When it comes to flying, it’s important to make early arrangements.
+Small pets, like cats, guinea pigs, hamsters, and even small breed dogs, may be able to ride under your seat in the plane cabin, but it’s crucial to confirm these arrangements with the airline in advance.
+Larger pets can typically ride in the cargo hold in a USDA-approved shipping crate.
+Regardless of your pet’s size, it’s essential to carefully review the airline’s policies and, if possible, book a direct flight to minimize stress and potential risks.

 Alternatively, research pet shipping companies and full-service movers that offer pet relocation services.
 Ask your vet for their thoughts.
-If you have room in your moving budget, letting professionals transport your pet can be a safe and convenient option.
+If you have room in your moving budget, let professionals safely and conveniently transport your pet.

 Avoid Last-Minute Packing

-Unless you are hiring a long-distance moving company or professional packers to help with your move, we recommend packing gradually.
-Cats, in particular, may not handle sudden change well—and turning your home into a pile of boxes a few days before you move definitely would definitely count as a sudden change.
+We recommend packing gradually unless you hire a long-distance moving company or professional packers to help with your move.
+When moving cats, in particular, they may not handle sudden change well—and turning your home into a pile of boxes a few days before you move definitely would count as a sudden change.

 Instead, bring the moving boxes into your home early and pack gradually.
+If your pet tends to eat or destroy packing materials like plastic wrap, packing peanuts, or cardboard, keep them off the floor.
 Keep your pets’ things in a familiar room and pack them last so it has a safe retreat and plenty of time to adjust to the changes.

 Acclimate Pets to a Crate

-In most cases, your pet will need to be confined to a crate for their safety during the move.
-Purchase an appropriately sized USDA-approved crate a few weeks before moving day and get your pet acclimated to it.
+In most cases, your pet must be confined to a crate for their safety during the move.
+Purchase an appropriately sized USDA-approved crate a few weeks before moving day and get your pet acclimated.

-Start by placing its food inside the open crate, then transition it to eating its meal inside the crate with the door closed.
-Carry it around inside the house or go on a few practice drives so it gets used to the motion.
+Start by placing its food inside the open crate, then transition your pet to eating inside the crate with the door closed.
+Carry your pet inside the crate around the house or go on a few practice drives so it gets used to the motion.
 After each training session, provide a treat or playtime so your pet develops a positive association with its crate.

 Moving Day With Pets

-Amidst all the chaos of moving day, it’s important to keep your pet’s safety and comfort top-of-mind.
+Amidst the chaos of moving day, it’s important to keep your pet’s safety and comfort top of mind.
 Follow these tips to make the moving experience as stress-free as possible.

 Confine Pets to a Safe Place

-Alternatively, you could board your pets at a familiar kennel, hire a pet sitter, drop them off at a pet daycare, or take them to a friend’s house for the day.
-As you think through the options, remember that the goal is to keep your pets safe and reduce their anxiety.
+Alternatively, you can board your pets at a familiar kennel, hire a pet sitter, drop them off at a pet daycare, or take them to a friend’s house for the day.
+As you think through your options, remember that the goal is to keep your pets safe and reduce their anxiety.

 Stick to Your Normal Routine

 On your moving day and the days immediately before and after, stick to your normal routine as much as possible.
-Pack your pet’s essentials, such as its bed and water bowl, last.
-Keep its favorite toys handy, and make time for regular walks or playtime.
+Pack your pet’s essentials, such as its bed and water bowl.
+Keep favorite toys handy, and make time for regular walks or playtime.
 Take frequent breaks during the drive and feed it on schedule.
-The less that changes in its day-to-day lives, the smoother the transition will be.
+The fewer changes in your pet’s day-to-day life, the smoother the transition.

 Keep a Travel Kit With You

 Just as you would pack a bag of essentials for yourself, prepare a travel kit for your pet.
-Include food, bottled water, a bowl, a leash, basic grooming supplies, its records or health certificate, treats, and any medication or supplements prescribed by your vet.
+Include food, bottled water, a bowl, a leash, basic grooming supplies, health records, treats, and any medication or supplements your vet prescribes.
 You should also pack a comfort item, such as a familiar blanket or a favorite toy.

 Use Appropriate Restraints

-If your pet is traveling with you by car to your new home, make sure it is properly restrained during the drive.
-Keep your pet in a crate or use a tether or harness that attaches to the seatbelt.
+If your pet travels with you by car to your new home, ensure it is properly restrained during the drive.
+Keep your pet in a crate or use a harness that attaches to the seatbelt.
 Keep the windows rolled up, and avoid leaving your pet in the car unattended.
+Never transport a pet in an open truck bed or moving van.

 Settling In With Pets